Towards a Fairer Non-negative Matrix Factorization: Numerical Experiments

+For the first synthetic dataset, we have two groups and take $r_\ell$ and $\mat H_\ell$ to differ for the two groups: \begin{itemize} \item Group 1 (High rank) : $r_1=6$, $\mat H_1 = ^\top$. \item Group 2 (Low rank): $r_2=3$, $\mat H_2 = ^\top$. \end{itemize} Here each standard basis vector $\bm {e}_i \in \R^{12}$.
+This construction results in the two groups being orthogonal to each other.

-As discussed in Section~\ref{sec: nmf-objective}, Figure~\ref{fig:vnmf_synthetic_error} shows that Standard NMF exhibits a discrepancy in the R-Error among the three groups.
-In Figure~\ref{fig:vnmf_synthetic_loss}, we observe the small-size group incurring the highest loss for ranks 6 to 11.
-Here, the loss can be interpreted as the difference between the reconstruction error the group would incur by being part of the population and the error the group would have incurred if the model was run on that group alone.
-Thus, Figure~\ref{fig:vnmf_synthetic_loss} confirms that the small-sized group is ``sacrificing'' the most (for ranks 6 and higher) by being part of the population.
-This is of course not surprising, given that NMF minimizes error ``on average'' and is thus likely to ignore smaller groups.
-In Figure \ref{fig:fnmf_synthetic_error} for \fnmf, we see how the high-rank group incurs the largest R-Error for ranks 3, 4, and 5 and that all groups have a comparable R-Loss (Figure \ref{fig:fnmf_synthetic_loss}).
-Indeed, \fnmf seeks to minimize the maximum relative reconstruction loss.
+As discussed in \cref{sec: nmf-objective}, \cref{fig:snmf_ortho_1_error} shows that standard NMF exhibits a discrepancy in the R-Error among groups with the same size but that differ in complexity.
+In \cref{fig:snmf_ortho_1_loss}, for all ranks, we observe a much higher loss for the high rank group ($r=6$) compared to the low rank group $(r=3)$.
+This is of course not surprising, given that NMF minimizes total error, which is more efficiently done by minimizing the error of the low rank group.
+The loss can be interpreted as the difference between the reconstruction error the group would incur by being part of the population and the error the group would have incurred if the model was run on that group alone.
+Thus, groups with the higher loss are ``sacrificing'' more by being part of the population.